-By assessing Detroit Wayne's performance and performance measure reporting process, HSAG identified the following areas of strength and opportunities for improvement.
+By assessing Detroit Wayne's performance and performance measure reporting process, HSAG identified the following areas of strength and opportunities for improvement as it relates to the domains of quality, timeliness, and access.
 Along with each opportunity for improvement, HSAG has also provided a recommendation to help target improvement.